LeszekR/flutter-form-bricks/README.md

 This design deliberately favors slightly worse UX in rare edge cases over continuous revalidation on focus.

+### 🔹 Dual-State Input Handling

+Each `FormFieldBrick` tracks:

+- `inputString`: what the user types
+- `value` (`T?`): the parsed, validated result (or `null` if invalid)

+This design ensures:
+- Safe typed values for saving
+- Raw input preserved across rebuilds
+- Friendly error handling without input loss

+Validators (like `DateTimeFormatterValidator`) parse `inputString` and return `StringParseResult<T>` with:
+- `parsedValue`: nullable, for precision control
+- `errorMessage`: used for in-form feedback

+On submit, parsed values are read from the field and passed to your domain layer for saving.

 ## TODO

 **describe / explain / elaborate on:**